-- 1. Choose the Gas Type/Mode (i.e. MIG25, MIG 100, or Flux-Cored).
+- 1. Choose the Gas Type/Mode (i.e. MIG25, MIG 100, Flux-Cored or Stick).
 NOTE: If you select gas type after selecting PowerSet mode, you will drop out of the PowerSet mode and return to manual mode. - 2.
 Press the PowerSet button to turn on the PowerSet mode. - 3.
-Use the left select button to select wire diameter.
+Use the left select button to select wire/electrode diameter.
 The selected setting will flash continuously.
 (For .025" and wires, use .023" selection.)
 NOTE: Make sure you also have selected the proper drive roll size for the wire feeder.
 See page 19 for more information. - 4.
 Use the right select button to select metal thickness.
 The selected setting will flash continuously.
-NOTE: If joining different metal thicknesses, select for the thicker metal and position the gun so that the heat is concentrated mostly on the thicker piece.
+NOTE: If joining different metal thicknesses, select for the thicker metal and position the gun so that the heat is concentrated mostly on the thicker piece. - 5.
+The machine will automatically give you a centered setting, denoted by the flashing four pointed star for both Volts and Wire Feed Speed.